Q: How can I apply to UMD?

 Q: How do I know if my application materials have been received?

-Q: I submitted my standardized test scores more than two weeks ago, but it does not appear that the University of Maryland (UMD) received them.
+Q: I submitted my standardized test scores more than two weeks ago, but it does not appear that UMD received them.
 Why is that?

 Standardized test scores can take several weeks to process and be received by our office.
 Please confirm that the testing agency submitted your scores to the University of Maryland, College Park, using the SAT code 5814 or ACT code 1746.
 Applicants often send their scores to other institutions in the University System of Maryland by mistake.

-If you have confirmed both of these details, please contact the Undergraduate Admissions office.
+If you have confirmed both of these details and still have questions, please email us.

 Q: If I submit new test scores and/or application materials after the deadline I am applying for, will they be reviewed with the rest of my application?